Jesse-21/garden/README.md

-# BEB Domains Garden
+# BEBverse Garden

-This site tracks all the projects building on the BEB Domains protocol!
+This site tracks all the projects building on the BEBverse protocol!